 Do you need a will?

-conversations with friends of the Foundation, we've learned that many do not
+conversations with friends of Abilities, we've learned that many do not

 have a will, or they have a will that hasn't been updated for a number of years